Scheduled MonumentsEnglandCivil War battery at Clayton's Way

 What is Civil War battery at Clayton's Way?

-Clayton's Way Civil War battery is a fortified artillery position dating from the English Civil War period of the seventeenth century, located in Huntingdonshire.
+Clayton's Way Battery is a Civil War earthwork fortification located in Huntingdonshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015008.

 Who is responsible for protecting Civil War battery at Clayton's Way?